 “Like he’s shining her on just so he can bang her.
 Women don’t have to worry about authenticity with gay men.”

 “Hab, in case you weren’t aware, women make up more than half the voting population.”

 “It is.
 And that makes DeForest Reese half of the electorate’s gay best friend.”

 “That’s an excellent point, sir.”

 “…And because he’s gay and black no one can ever question his objectivity or criticize him.
 If they do, they are instantly censured as homophobic racists.
-That’s a double whammy.”
+That’s a double whammy.
+Bad news.”

 “Of course.
 Hagiography is my forte, Mr. President.”

-The president watched DeForest Reese on the two-hundred-inch video screen as if he were transfixed.
+The president watched DeForest Reese on the five-hundred-inch video screen as if he were transfixed.
 “I’m so jealous of him.
 He has the ultimate power.”